joshuajonah/feincms-navigation/README.md

 2. Add `url(r'^admin/feincms_navigation/', include('feincms_navigation.urls')),` to your project `urls.py`.

+3. Run `manage.py makemigrations && manage.py migrate`.

-3. In templates you can add the navigation to your page like this:
+4. In templates you can add the navigation to your page like this:
 ```html
 {% load feincms_tags feincms_page_tags mptt_tags %}